-Having someone s physical company might not be enough to get rid of
+Having someone s physical company might not be enough to get rid of feelings

-understood is sometimes more important than feeling loved.
-Being
+more important than feeling loved.
+Being understood and feeling that way

-understood and feeling that way solves a lot of problems faced in
+solves a lot of problems faced in relationships but why is that?
+Feeling loved

-that you have, and feeling loved does not automatically equate to
+does not solve the problems that you have, and feeling loved does not

-compatibility between two people.
-There are several reasons as to why
+automatically equate to compatibility between two people.
+There are several

-couples might struggle from lack of understanding between them.
+reasons as to why couples might struggle from lack of understanding between

-Lack of empathy for your partner
+- Lack of empathy for your partner

-Lack of listening skills
+- Lack of listening skills

-Lack of awareness
+- Lack of awareness

-Lack of self awareness
+- Lack of self awareness

-These problems exist in a lot of relationships and it is possible to
+These problems exist in a lot of relationships and it is possible to fight

-willingness to maintain a happy healthy relationship.
-Not being able to
+maintain a happy healthy relationship.
+Not being able to solve these issues is

-solve these issues is not the real problem.
-Understanding your partner
+not the real problem.
+Understanding your partner comes with time and it is

-comes with time and it is something that is built through mutual
+something that is built through mutual efforts.
+But there are certain signs

-be dealt with right away.
+which are simply wrong and should be dealt with right away.

 Signs Of A Red Flag

-Being or not being understood is not the immediate sign of a red flag,
+Being or not being understood is not the immediate sign of a red flag, there

-or their traits a ‘red flag’ or problematic/negative
+traits a ‘red flag’ or problematic/negative

-They Refuse To Acknowledge The Problem.
+- They Refuse To Acknowledge The Problem.

-Lack of understanding might start with them not even knowing that the
+Lack of understanding might start with them not even knowing that the problem

-and they might respond with ‘I don t feel that’s the case’ or ‘that s
+respond with ‘I don t feel that’s the case’ or ‘that s

 not true’.
 There won t be anything to work towards if there is a refusal